 St. Joseph, the silent husband of the Virgin Mother, terror of demons, and earthly father of Christ our Lord, is a man of few words.
 His role within the Holy Family as the father of Christ reveals a very important metaphysical truth.
 Identity is not determined by...

-Blessed Pier Giorgio Frassati, mountain enthusiast, student, fun-loving, and passionate Catholic, was born in Italy in 1901 and died when he was only 24.
+St. Pier Giorgio Frassati, mountain enthusiast, student, fun-loving, and passionate Catholic, was born in Italy in 1901 and died when he was only 24.
 Born to a wealthy family, he used his privileged position to secretly support the poor.
-He led an ordinary life...
+He led an ordinary life that...

 3 Things Men Can Learn From Mother Teresa’s Letter To Women